Black Widower: Reception

 Nate Meyers of the website digitallyOBSESSED rated the episode a 3 (of 5).
 He felt the episode was "not a strong entry to the series", noting that "the love story between Bob and Selma never seems to play as well as it should".
 Colin Jacobson of DVD Movie Guide remarked that later episodes of The Simpsons seasons were typically of lesser quality than episodes that appeared earlier in a season because of "general tiredness and the pressure of creating so many programs".
 However, he found "Black Widower" an exception, noting that most episodes featuring Sideshow Bob rarely disappoint.
 Hock Guan Teh of DVD Town applauded Grammer's performance as Sideshow Bob in the episode, saying he could not "get over Sideshow Bob´s evil and conniving tone of voice, all delivered in a pseudo-Anglophile accent".

+Nathan Rabin asks, "How great is Grammer as Sideshow Bob?
+He manages to make a prissy elitist scary.
+There is a musicality and a poetry to his performance, an almost hypnotic rhythm to the way he delivers a line like, 'Ah, fire: scourge of Prometheus, toaster of marshmallows, eradicator of dead wood.'
+In depth, richness, multi-dimensionality and language, Sideshow Bob might just be the most Shakespearean character in The Simpsons universe...
+It's a testament to how thoroughly Sideshow Bob and Grammer's performance dominate the episode that Bart, our ostensible boy detective hero, barely registers.
+Then again, the bad guy always gets the best lines.
+Where The Simpsons and Sideshow Bob are concerned, he also gets the best episodes and this funny, scary, and quietly sad episode is right up there."